How Does Truck Finance Differ from Other Forms of Equipment? | AGM Finance

 General Equipment Finance:

 The credit assessment for general equipment finance focuses more heavily on the borrower’s financial health and credit score.
-Since these assets don’t typically generate direct revenue, lenders emphasize the borrower’s ability to repay rather than the asset’s projected use.
+Since these assets don’t typically generate direct revenue, lenders emphasise the borrower’s ability to repay rather than the asset’s projected use.

 6. Types of Finance Options